 Combined as "prohorizō," the meaning of "decide upon beforehand, foreordain" or "pre-appoint" is derived.
 Through the influence of Jerome, who is largely

-responsible for the Latin Vulgate, "prohorizō" developed a sense of "destiny" which led to the English translation
+responsible for the Latin Vulgate, "prohorizō" developed a sense of "destiny" which led to the English translation of "predestine."

 The Greek verb "prohorizō" is very rare and is not even found in the Septuagint (Greek Old Testament).

 Found once in classical Greek literature by Demosthenes, before the New Testament, "prohorizō" is used to mean "lay claim" in a contractual

 dispute of property and money.
 Other extrabiblical uses include the idea of laying claim of a day as in "appointing" a day for a wedding before it occurred.

 More detailed studies of "horizō" indicate its original meaning as "setting a boundary" as seen in the Old Testament